 IV sedation is EXTREMELY safe when carried out under the supervision of a specially-trained dentist.
 Purely statistically speaking, it's even safer than local anaesthetic on its own!
-Both Dr. Jim and Dr. Ben along with Kimberly RN have had extensive training with IV Sedation.
+Both Dr. Austin and Dr. Ben along with Kimberly RN have had extensive training with IV Sedation.
 Together they work as a team to insure your safety and comfort.
 Kimberly is solely dedicated to monitoring all your vital signs, oxygen saturation levels and IV needs while Dr. Cope is doing the dentistry.
 We are lucky to have an RN on staff!
 Most offices do not have this extra benefit.

 What are the main advantages of IV sedation?

 IV sedation tends to be the method of choice if you don't want to be aware of the procedure - you "don't want to know".
 The alternative in the US is oral sedation using Triazolam, but oral sedation is not as reliably effective as IV sedation.